 - This drug may cause harm to the unborn baby if you take it while you are pregnant.
 If you are pregnant or you get pregnant while taking this drug, call your doctor right away.

-- Use birth control that you can trust to prevent pregnancy during care.
-You may also need to use birth control for some time after care ends.
+- Use birth control to prevent pregnancy during treatment with this drug.
+You may also need to use birth control for some time after your last dose.
 Talk with your doctor to see if you need to use birth control after you stop this drug.

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: